kergoth/system-setup/README.md

   must be self-contained, and by definition is os/distro-specific, so exists in a subdirectory of script/ for each.

 The remaining two are common to all hosts, but are powershell scripts on Windows (.ps1 extension):

 - setup-admin: This is run by a non-root user with sudo/doas access, to perform post-install system-level setup and configuration.
 - setup: This is run by our non-root user with no need for sudo/doas.
 This may be the same user as is used for setup-admin, but this is not required.

+Lastly, a wrapper script `script/bootstrap` is provided which clones the repository, installing git first if necessary, and then runs the setup-admin and setup scripts.
+This is self-contained also.

 ## Manual Steps